 Prelab exercises must be completed before you come to the laboratory.
-Part of these exercises will be the viewing of specific video clips.
-You may be asked to answer a simple question for you Prelab to verify that you have viewed the video.
-A brief quiz at the start of lab may also be given.
 You will not be given credit for late Prelab exercises.
 It is important that you write up your lab reports while information is fresh in your mind.
 Lab reports are due at the beginning of the lab period one week after you performed the lab.
 The GTA's will grade and return your lab reports at least 24 hours before your next lab report is due.
 This will give you time to make any last minutes corrections based on feedback from the GTA's.